-Chapter 7 from the Ama audiobook
+Chapter 7 of Ama

 The immense pain relented and Jason collapsed to the ground.
 His vision came back in a flash of brilliant white light, which faded to torrents of grey.
 He checked himself for any cuts or broken bones.
 The pain Lilith had inflicted on him had been so extreme, so brutal, that it should have left marks on his body as evidence, but he found none.
 He stood up.

 The ground was soft, no longer the vinyl floor of his old kitchen.
 It was… sand?
 He squinted and tried to discern his new surroundings through a harsh wind.
 A raging sandstorm whipped up, rushing past in a turbulent wash, blasting and cutting into his skin.